-&lt;sup>1Why does the choice of name matter?
+1Why does the choice of name matter?
 It will later, when my program relies on your methods.
 If your methods are not named correctly, my program will not work correctly, and therefore, you will get stuck with that part of the project.

-2. Head to the gym, and find the pool.
+2. Head to the gym,2 and find the pool.
 Find the oldest team or pool record for swimming (not diving) amongst the men's and women's teams.
-Note both the distance of the event and the time.
+Note both the distance of the event and the time (and, just for fun, the year and the name).